Fordham Rams men's basketball

 The Fordham Rams men's basketball team represents Fordham University, located in the Bronx, New York, in NCAA Division I basketball competition.
 They compete in the Atlantic 10 Conference.
 The Rams play their home games at the Rose Hill Gymnasium (3,200), the nation's oldest on-campus collegiate basketball arena still in use.
 On February 28, 1940, Fordham University played in the nation's first televised college basketball game, when the Rams fell to Pitt at Madison Square Garden.
-Fordham hired former assistant coach Keith Urgo on April 28, 2022.
+Fordham hired former UC Riverside head coach Mike Magpayo on March 29, 2025.

-Post-season
+Postseason

 NCAA tournament results

 The Rams have appeared in four NCAA Tournaments.
 Their record is 2–4.
 Fordham also participated in a play-in game prior to the 1991 NCAA Tournament before the tournament field was announced, featuring the champions of the six conferences with the lowest computer ratings the previous season; the Rams played St. Francis, losing 70–64.